zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading/adb-loading.md

 -   Learn how to load data from the Object Store
 -   Learn how to troubleshoot data loads

+In Steps 1 and 2, you will create one ADW table, **CHANNELS_LOCAL**, and load it with sample data from your *local file system*.
+In the remaining steps, you will create several ADW tables and load them with sample data that you stage to an *OCI Object Store*.

-### Required Artifacts
+### Lab Prerequisites

 - The following lab requires an <a href="https://www.oracle.com/cloud/free/" target="\_blank"> Oracle Cloud account</a>.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

-In Steps 1 to 3, you will create one ADW table, CHANNELS_LOCAL, and load it with sample data from your local file system.
-In the remaining steps, you will create several ADW tables and load them with sample data that you stage to an OCI Object Store.

-### Lab Prerequisites

-- This lab assumes you have completed the **Login to Oracle Cloud/Sign Up for Free Trial** and **Getting Started**  labs seen in the menu on the right.
+- This lab assumes you have completed the **Prerequisites** and **Lab 1** seen in the Contents menu on the right.

 ## **STEP 1**: Download Sample Data and Create Local Table

 1. For this step, you will download a .csv file to your local computer, then use it to populate the CHANNELS_LOCAL table that you will create in your ADW database in the next step.
 Click <a href="https://objectstorage.us-ashburn-1.oraclecloud.com/p/A5zXkuuOG2C5AOBHTiVpJd3obiECvsk8omPtnzvTwP0/n/c4u03/b/data-management-library-files/o/channels.csv" target="\_blank">here</a> to download the sample channels.csv file, saving it to a directory on your local computer.

-2. In your autonomous database's details page, click the **Tools** tab.
+2. In your Autonomous Database Details page, click the **Tools** tab.
 Click **Open SQL Developer Web**.

     ![](./images/open_sql_developer_web.jpg " ")